ForexC/CakePHP--Franko-Payment-Plugin/README.md

 		}
 	}

-## Bitcoin Helper: (optional)
+## Franko Helper: (optional)
-1. Add `Payment.Bitcoin` to your helpers list in `AppController.php`
+1. Add `Payment.Franko` to your helpers list in `AppController.php`

-	public $helpers = array('Html','Form','Payment.Bitcoin');
+	public $helpers = array('Html','Form','Payment.Franko');

-### Usage: (view the actual /View/Helpers/BitcoinHelper.php for more information)
+### Usage: (view the actual /View/Helpers/FrankoHelper.php for more information)
-		$this->Bitcoin->image(64);
+		$this->Franko->image(64);

-		$this->Bitcoin->paymentBox(12.3, YOUR_ADDRESS);
+		$this->Franko->paymentBox(12.3, YOUR_ADDRESS);

 # Tips
 * The Lib itself has offline capacities.
-It is possible to use certain features even without having to run a local bitcoin daemon (at least for testing purposes on a local machine).
+It is possible to use certain features even without having to run a local franko daemon (at least for testing purposes on a local machine).
 * Create your own admin interface for the payment methods.
 You can use the existing one as a template.
 * Start playing around with "little" money.
 If sth goes wrong, your money might get lost.
-* Use every bitcoin address only once!
+* Use every franko address only once!
 The default implementation will check only check the amount received.
 It can not (protocol!) distinguish between different people sending money to those addresses. therefore it cannot be used more than once if you don't want conflicts.

 # Final notes
 As tempting as it was to integrate the Paypal IPN Plugin which this plugin is based on, I decided not to do this at the moment.